jayashree2491/CapstoneProject/README.md

 A web-based system which allows admin to view, search, delete and update KSU alumni information.
 The system allows KSU administration to keep track of Master of Science in Information Technology graduates and their career paths.
 The system provides various functionalities which includes: User friendly GUI interface, Import New Graduate's data into database, Search functionality, Backup and Restore and allows system admin to update alumni's information (jobs, education, email and such).
 The application was developed using php and MySQL workbench.

-Major Functionalities
+Major Functionalities : Search, Import, Edit Alumni Details/Jobs/Education, Backup/ Export, Restore
-  Search
-  Import
-  Edit Alumni Details/Jobs/Education
-  Backup/ Export
-  Restore

 Migration Process
 The system was completely developed and tested all functionalities in Windows Virtual machine named AlumniProject